VCGI/documentation/parceldata/parcel_data_stacked_polygons.md

 ### Step 3: Define Final Production Table

-The last part of this script creates the final production table **D_GL2PARCELS** using two joins.
-After truncating, a **RIGHT OUTER JOIN** merges D_GL2INT to the parcel polygons with a SPAN match.
+The last part of this script creates the final production layer, **D_GL2PARCELS**, using two joins.
+After truncating D_GL2PARCELS, a **RIGHT OUTER JOIN** merges D_GL2INT to the parcel polygons with a SPAN match.
 All the records of the table listed second (the Right table) are maintainted.
-In this case, the records for D_GL2INT records are maintained; if there is a SPAN match between D_GL2INT (GIS_SPAN field) and the parcel polygons (SPAN field), the geometry is added to D_GL2PARCELS.
+In this case, the records for D_GL2INT records are maintained.
+If there is a SPAN match between D_GL2INT (GIS_SPAN field) and the parcel polygons (SPAN field), the geometry is added to D_GL2PARCELS.
 The WHERE p.SHAPE IS NOT NULL command ensure only records with actual geometry are included.

 *Two seperate joins are necceary to account for the one-to-many relationship of stacked polygons.
 The RIGHT OUTER JOIN ensure that the duplications in the GIS_SPAN field of D_GL2INT create duplicate geometry as each record joins to the same parcel polygon.*